anontechnology/documentation/docs/api/datapoints.md

 |422|Expected \[type\] for value of attribute \[attribute\]|The value given for the indicated attribute or sub-attribute does not match what is expected according to that attribute's [schema](/tutorials/attribute-schemas).|
 |400|Unknown sub-attribute \[sub-attribute\]|A value given for a structured attribute contains a sub-attribute that is not present in that attribute's [schema](/tutorials/attribute-schemas).|

-## GET /datasubjects/{subjectId}/attributes/{attributeKey}
+## GET /entities/{entityId}/attributes/{attributeKey}

-Displays information about an attribute for one data subject.
+Displays information about an attribute for one entity

 ### Header Parameters
 |Name            |Type                           |Description                  |